 Nut and Seed Crackers

 - Bake.
 Slide the parchment paper with the dough onto a baking sheet and bake for 20 minutes.
-Remove the cookie sheet from oven, flip the whole cracker over (if it breaks a bit, don’t worry!) and peel the parchment paper off of the back.
-The easiest way to flip the cracker is to slide the parchment paper from the baking sheet onto a big cutting board.
-Then cover the cutting board with the baking sheet and flip the cutting board over.
+Remove the cookie sheet from oven, flip the whole cracker over* (if it breaks a bit, don’t worry!) and peel the parchment paper off of the back.
+Bake for another 10 minutes, until crispy and golden around the edges.